 No, this is a meal which does something else: it actually angers me at the wasted opportunity.

 There’s a rough and ready feel as you enter: corrugated tin panels, graffiti, unfinished wood.
 It’s dive bar/fallout shelter chic as we enter, and the big screens are playing the Johnny Cash version of ‘Hurt.’

 I daresay I am not their ‘key demographic’.
-It’s the kind of place built for rowdy stag nights and hen parties.
+It’s the kind of place built nights whete good taste goes to due, for stag nights and hen parties.
 It’s all about the good times.
 And that means cocktails.
 They have musical themes, typically mainstream rock.
 It soon becomes apparent they are tempting fate with some.
 ‘Meatloaf’ almost begs to be answered with, ‘I’ll Do Anything For Love (But I Won’t Eat Here’).
 You want another?
 How about Guns’n’Roses’ ‘Paradise Shitty’?
 Queen, with ‘Bohemian Crapsody’?
 Trust me, even these are better than what’s served.
-I’m almost surprised they don’t tag the ‘Def Leppard’ with ‘They’re quite ‘armless’!’
+I’m almost surprised they don’t tag the ‘Def Leppard’ with ‘Have a few- they’re quite ‘armless’!’

 Tasteless?
 Funny you should say that…